 Appointments should be made to see a doctor.
-Doctor of choice may not be free as it is a group practice.
-Emergency clinic available for emergency issues on every weekday Pateints need to apply in time for a medical card or doctor visit card for themselves or their dependents in time and if no medical card number is available, patients will have to pay for the services rendered on the day.
+Doctor of choice may not be available as it is a group practice.
+Patients need to apply in time for a medical card or doctor visit card for themselves or their dependents in time and if no medical card number is available, patients will have to pay for the services rendered on the day.

 House calls are decided on a case by case basis.
 Whilst medical and nursing staff aim to see patients at their appointed times, emergencies take precedence resulting in delays sometimes.
-Delays may also be experienced while waiting for the emergency clinic.
 If a patient needs to speak with one of the doctors or nurses, then as much information as possible should be given to the administration staff to help in triaging patients’ requests.

 Forms and letters that patients request may take several days to complete and attract a fee.
 Please allow enough time for forms to be ready for collection.
 The practice operates a no credit policy and bills are expected to be paid on the day of appointment.
 In certain circumstances, a facility to pay a regular contribution via standing order until the bill is settled will be accommodated on a case by case basis.
 If patients have blood tests or any other intervention that will produce results, it is up to the patient to contact the practice to follow up results.
 Patients should not assume that just because the practice has not been in touch that everything is automatically satisfactory.The practice nurse/doctor who is taking the blood tests will remind you to follow up the results with the front desk.